 - Loss or damage to someone else's property while you are delivering your service

-- Injury to others who may be visiting your premises
+- Personal injury to others who may be visiting your premises

 - Injuries sustained by others whilst using you product